nemoNehaM/mindmentors/README.md

 <img width="630" alt="Screenshot 2023-08-11 131031" src="https://github.com/nemoNehaM/mindmentors/assets/118044299/adf7a8cb-95e0-49cc-9db0-3030c261cd3a">
 • The training gave an accuracy of 74% and a test accuracy of 64%.
 It seems excellent.
 So, I save the model and the detection I got from the live video was excellent.

-• One drawback of the system is the some Disgust faces are showing Neutral.Because less no. of disgust faces are given to train .This may be the reason.
+• One drawback of the system is the some Disgust faces are showing Neutral.
+Because less no. of that gust faces are given to train.
+This may be the reason.

-• I thought it was a good score should improve the score.
+• I thought it was a good score and should improve the score.

 • Thus I decided that I will deploy the model.
 # Performance Metrix